lanceriedel/AVR-Python-Libraries/README.md

 to activate the virtual environment.

-Build the auto-generated code with `poetry run python build.py`.
-From here, you can now produce a package with `poetry build`.
+You can now produce a package with `vtr build`, which will automatically also run `vtr build-code`.

 To add new message definitions, add entries to the `bell/avr/mqtt/asyncapi.yml` file.
 This is an [AsyncAPI](https://www.asyncapi.com/) definition,